fallais/gomove/README.md

-# gomove
+# GoMove

-GoMove is a CLI application that prevents your computer session from locking by periodically moving the mouse cursor slightly.
-It's designed to work on both Windows and Linux systems (but now Windows only).
+GoMove is a CLI application that prevents your computer session from locking by :

+- periodically moving the mouse cursor slightly
+- periodically tapping on `cmd` key (Windows key for Windows)

+It's designed to work on both Windows and Linux systems.

 ## Why ?